Chapter 7: The Proclamation

 The farmer staggered back to his feet, breathing hard.
 He stepped forward unsteadily, tottered, almost collapsing again, only to kick the officer’s side.

 Gasping, the commandant doubled over and released the maid, who sprinted away.
-Her farmer stood his ground as the soldiers drew their swords.
+Her father stood his ground as the soldiers drew their swords.

 The giant straightened, snarling, “Fool!
 You’ve forfeited your life!”
-Then struck the farmer, sending him reeling.
+Then struck the farmer with the back of his hand, sending him reeling to land in a winded heap.

 “Easy, Jon.
-These are the king’s soldiers,” Jean grabbed his shoulder.
+These are the king’s soldiers,” Jean noted.

-“It could be the farmer’s fault,” Harold’s eyes pleaded..
+“It could be the farmer’s fault,” Harold pleaded.

-The giant landed on his back with a crash.
+Jon dropped low and spun.
+His sweeping kick caused the giant to land on his back with a crash.

-Jonathan drew his sword and pricked the officer’s neck.
+Jonathan drew his sword and pricked the officer’s neck who dropped his sword.

 “Now, Commandant, why don’t we resolve this?
-Let’s all walk away as friends.
+Let us walk away as friends.
 What say you?”

 Rage plain on his face, the commandant scowled.